-How This Career Coach Went From 0 Paying Clients to a Full Roster in One Month
+How This Career Coach Went From ZERO Paying Clients to a FULL Roster in One Month

 Meet Sophee, A Best Life Coach

 Sophee is a Career Coach and Best Life Coach who finds her clients careers that they love and pursue with passion.
 She helps clients figure out what it is they want with crystal clear clarity, and then help with the transition to turning their dream into a reality.
 She has helped clients get better jobs, change their company culture, learn how to package what they have to offer, feel confident in their decisions, let go of anxiety and much more.

 We sat down with Sophee to learn more about her coaching style, her coaching business, and what she thinks of the current job market.